Income taxation reduces your $612,000 salary to $370,373.21 in New York State.

 Bi-weekly paycheck withholdings on $612000 salary:

 With a tax filing status of “single”, you can expect a net paycheck of $14,245.12 every fortnight.

 Budgeting with bi-weekly income and monthly expenses has its own challenges 🔗.
 The simplest method is to assume you earn two paychecks a month and one extra paycheck.
 Best to apply the extra paycheck to savings.

 Some employers pay you weekly.
+That mwans you’ll receive 52 paychecks, one for every week of the year.
 This is very unusual for salaried employees and rare for wage earners.

 What is my Net Hourly Rate and Why do I Care?

 Your net hourly rate is the amount of money you can effectively spend when you work one hour.

 From your net hourly rate you can calculate the value of an expense in the hours (or minutes) you need to work for it.
 This makes it easier to be frugal with day-to-day expenses.🔗

 Calculating the hourly rate from your net income, after taxes, is important because you can only spend the money you take home.
 You can not avoid paying taxes.

 With a $612,000 salary and taxes paid in New York your net hourly rate is $178.06.